Anteater10/Blockchain-Consensus-Project/final_project_cs171/README.md

 ```

 **Expected:**

-- Each node prints startup summary.
+- Each node prints startup summary
-- Some initial “connect failed” messages are normal.
+- Some initial connection-failed messages are normal
-- All peers eventually connect.
+- Peers eventually connect
-- CLI prompt appears on all nodes.
+- CLI prompt appears on all nodes

 ---

-### Test 2 — printBalance, printBlockchain
+### **Test 2 — printBalance + printBlockchain**

 On any node:
 ```
 printBalance
 printBlockchain
 ```

-Expected balances:
+**Expected balances:**
 ```
 P1: 100
 P2: 100